Human rights in Italy: Rights of refugees

 Italy receives the most refugees and migrants out of any European country, mostly consisting of refugees from Libya and elsewhere in Africa.
-While some reception centers for refugees provide adequate housing, infrastructure, and medical care, some others are overcrowded and have very poor sanitation and maintenance.
+While many reception centers for refugees provide adequate housing, infrastructure, and medical care, others are overcrowded and have very poor sanitation and maintenance.
 While over 119,000 migrants reached Italy safely in 2017 (down from over 180,000 in 2016), over 2,800 were estimated to have died crossing the Mediterranean sea.

 Cooperation with Libyan government

 To try to stem the flow of refugees entering Italy via Libya's ports on the Mediterranean sea, the Italian government has cooperated since 2017 with the Libyan government, providing the Libyan coast guard with boats and other means of support to control the flight of refugees.
 This has continued despite reports of severe mistreatment of refugees at the hands of Libyan authorities.
 Libyan vessels, donated by Italy, have been recorded disrupting rescue missions at sea and leaving struggling migrants to drown.